-Ideally this team of language experts would review every report, tender submission and policy document produced by your department but this is rarely part of the comms team’s remit.
+Ideally this team of language experts would review every report and policy document produced by your department, but this is rarely part of the comms team’s remit.

-Central Editing has the depth of knowledge and breadth of experience to conduct a quality assurance review for those documents that have to be perfect.
+Think of Central Editing as your backup editorial team.
+We have the knowledge and experience to conduct quality reviews for those documents that have to be perfect.

 We help you with:

 - issues papers

 - white papers

 Thank you Denise … really appreciate your fast approach, guidance and flexibility.

 Have a question or want to discuss your project?